Pradip-Kathiriya/Improving-Neural-Radiance-Field-Inference-by-Skipping-Empty-Space-in-Volume-Rendering-/README.md

 *(a) Sampling 5D coordinates (location and viewing direction) along camera rays; (b) feeding those locations into an MLP to produce a color and volume density; c)using volume rendering techniques to composite these values into an image; (d) optimize the scene representation by minimizing the residual between synthesized and ground truth observed images*

+The Optimization here is happening for a deep fully connected multi-layer perceptron without using any convolutional layers.
+Also, gradient descent is used to optimize this model by minimizing the error between each observed image and the corresponding views rendered from the representation.